 The way in which liquidity-providing operations are conducted minimises the risk to the CNB.
 The instruments accepted are used as collateral in the event of bankruptcy of the institution to which liquidity is provided.
 The CNB therefore only accepts instruments of high credit quality.
 The CNB has the right to sell the collateral if the counterparty goes bankrupt.
 And because the price of the collateral may change, the CNB sets and regularly evaluates the necessary haircut on the nominal value of the collateral.

-The amendment to the Act on the CNB approved by Parliament in April 2020 gives the CNB significant flexibility in its liquidity-providing operations.
+The amendment to the Act on the CNB approved by Parliament in May 2021 gives the CNB significant flexibility in its liquidity-providing operations.
 The conditions, including the eligible collateral, may therefore change.
-The amendment also broadens the range of assets and financial market participants with which the CNB may carry out transactions, although only until the end of 2021.
-Unless the Act on the CNB is amended again, the CNB will return to the original arrangement that was in effect until May 2020.

 It should be stressed that this is not a massive quantitative easing programme defined by the amount of transactions conducted.
 It is primarily intended to enhance financial stability in the banking sector, the non-bank financial institutions sector, and the markets in assets which the CNB accepts or will accept as collateral in its liquidity-providing operations.
 The important thing here is the signalling role of the existence of such liquidity-providing operations.
 This role works even if the amount of liquidity provided is small or even zero.
 The CNB’s experience gained in 2008 clearly demonstrates this.
 Given the large structural liquidity surplus in the Czech banking sector and the still favourable situation in the non-bank financial institutions sector, the CNB is not currently expecting to supply a large amount of funds through the new liquidity-providing operations.
 However, this does not reduce the importance of these operations.